nasa/cumulus/docs/features/producer_granule_id_duplication.md

 * Granule PUT, GET, PATCH and POST will allow for `producerGranuleId` to be set.
 * `producerGranuleId` will be output from all calls that output a granule object, and update SNS topics will report them to downstream consumers as well

----
+## Workflow Feature Use

-## **Task Configuration**
+### Collection Configuration

-Most of the task Granule uniquification can be enabled and configured at the collection level, or optionally be provided via workflow configuration or some other workflow `meta` field.
+Most of the task Granule uniquification options in the updated task components can be enabled and configured at the collection level using `meta` , or optionally be provided via workflow configuration or a rule `meta` field.

-As an example, collection oriented configuration can be achieved in the Cumulus reference implementations by adding the following to the `collection.meta` object:
+As an example, collection oriented configuration can be achieved in the [`AddUniqueGranuleId`](https://github.com/nasa/cumulus/blob/master/tasks/add-unique-granule-id/README.md) implementations by adding the following to the `collection.meta` object:

 ```json
 "meta": {